Weenen massacre

-The Weenen massacre (Bloukransmoorde) was the massacre of Khoikhoi, Basuto and Voortrekkers by the Zulu Kingdom on 17 February 1838.
+The Weenen massacre (Bloukransmoorde) was the massacre of Voortrekkers, Khoikhoi and Basuto by the Zulu Kingdom on 17 February 1838.
 The massacres occurred at Doringkop, Bloukrans River, Moordspruit, Rensburgspruit and other sites around the present day town of Weenen in South Africa's KwaZulu-Natal province.

 Massacre

 After killing Piet Retief and about 100 people of his delegation, the Zulu King Dingane sent his impis to kill the remaining voortrekkers who were camped at Doringkop, Bloukrans (Blaauwekrans), Moordspruit, Rensburgspruit and other sites along the Bushman River (Mtshezi), in the present province of KwaZulu-Natal, South Africa, near the town of Weenen.

 "Not a soul was spared.
 Old men, women and babies were murdered in the most brutal manner."

 Death toll

 Among the Voortrekkers, 41 men, 56 women and 185 children were killed.
-In addition another 250 or 252 Khoikhoi and Basuto that accompanied the Voortrekkers were killed, bringing the casualties to 532–534.
+In addition another 250 or 252 Khoikhoi and Basuto who accompanied the Voortrekkers were killed, bringing the casualties to 532–534.

 The murdered included George Biggar, the son of Alexander Biggar, a trader at Port Natal.
 Biggar and his second son, Robert, subsequently participated and died in retaliatory attacks on the Zulus.
 Most people camped at the Klein- and Groot-Moordspruit were murdered.
 Here a Boer woman, Johanna van der Merwe, sustained 21 assegai wounds but survived.
 The camps at Rensburgspruit, where Hans van Rensburg and Andries Pretorius were camped, successfully defended themselves.

 Hans van Rensburg's party were compelled to leave their wagons and retreat on foot to a hill, Rensburgkoppie, which was protected by a cliff on one side.
 Here they were cornered by the Zulus, whom they kept at bay with limited ammunition.
 When their ammunition was almost exhausted a young man, Marthinus Oosthuizen, arrived on horseback.
 By shouting instructions they informed him where to locate and salvage ammunition from their camp.
 This Oosthuizen was able to deliver by charging with his horse through the Zulu file, while covered by the defenders of the hill.
 With the defense strengthened, the Zulus retreated.

 Two months afterwards, on 15 April 1838, Andries Pretorius reflected in his journal: "As we were separated from one another, they succeeded in their attack at daybreak at Blaauwekrans, thereby killing 33 men, 75 women and 123 children."
 This implies a total of 231 deaths at the Blaauwekrans camps.
 The name Blaauwekrans (Msuluzi) refers to bluish cliff faces present in the area.